RackHD/docs/docs/rackhd/tasks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 There are some values that may be needed in a task definition which are not known in advance.
 In some cases, it is also more convenient to use placeholder values in a task definition than literal values.
 In these cases, a simple template rendering syntax can be used in task definitions.
 Rendering is also useful in places where two or more tasks need to use the same value (e.g. options.file), but it cannot be hardcoded ahead of time.

-Task templates use a mustache-style syntax.
+Task templates use `Mustache syntax <http://mustache.github.io/mustache.5.html>`_, with some additional features detailed below.
 To define a value to be rendered, place it within curly braces in a string:

 .. code-block:: javascript